-Zipline cofounder and CTO Keenan Wyrobek built an autonomous drone logistics network that started delivering blood and medicine across Rwanda and has since scaled to doorstep package delivery in the US, handling payloads up to 8 pounds.
+Zipline cofounder and CTO Keenan Wyrobek explains how his company built an autonomous drone logistics network that started by delivering medical supplies across Rwanda and now drops packages up to 8 lbs directly at residential doors.

 [READ ORIGINAL →]